moazkh60/Galactic-Invaders/README.md

 ## Deployment

-Building the project will create a .exe file through which the project can be run on any windows machine.
+Building the project will create a .exe file through which the project can run on any windows machine.

 ## Built With